csound-plugins/installer/README.md

 & ([scriptblock]::Create((irm https://csound-plugins.github.io/getcsound.ps1))) --release
 ```

-Linux always installs from a release, so `--release` has no effect there.
+Linux always installs from the latest build, so `--release` has no effect there.
 Set
 `CSOUND7_RELEASE_TAG` to pin a specific release tag instead of `latest`.

 ## What the script does